-The system operates 24 hours a day and despite being called "Subway", 40% of track is above rather than underground.
+The system operates 24 hours a day and despite being called "Subway", 40% of the track is above rather than underground.

 Today is party time in Saint Vincent and the Grenadines, one of the world's smaller - though by no means its smallest - nation.
 The West Indian islands will be celebrating their independence, gained from the UK in 1979, with steelpan, calypso, soca and reggae - and, obviously, rum.
 Upscale Mustique will be celebrating in a slightly classier vein.

 The islands aren't called the Grenadines after pomegranates - the original folk who sighted them called them Los Pajoros, or "the birds".
 But the combination of rum and grenadine is one that continues to appeal.
 So we are taking the opportunity to enjoy a vintage upgrade to the classic Bacardi Cocktail, discovered in Harry Craddock's 1930 The Savoy Cocktail Book.
 If you haven't tried the Bacardi Special, we recommend you use, as always, a good quality pomegranate syrup, or even make your own.
 You'll find the hit of gin adds a botanical edge and, when it works, the drink really works.